phpbench/phpbench/docs/annotributes.rst

 Format
 ------

-Ovverride how the variant results are formatted in the progress output.
+Override how the variant results are formatted in the progress output.

 .. tabs::